-The decision-maker shall issue, and simultaneously provide to both parties, a written decision as to whether the respondent is responsible for the alleged conduct.
-(34 CFR 106.45)
+The decision-maker Following an investigation and evaluation of all relevant and not otherwise impermissible evidence, the district shall: issue, and simultaneously provide to both parties, a written decision as to whether the respondent is responsible for the alleged conduct. :(34 CFR 106.45)

-The written decision shall be issued within 45 calendar days of the receipt of the complaint.
+The written decision shall be issued within 60 calendar days of the receipt of the complaint.